V-Sekai/godot-desync-otel/README.md

 The `cgo` feature in Go programming allows you to call C code from Go and vice versa.
 This can be used to provide a C interface for the `desync` Go library.

+You need to ensure that Go is installed on your system and on CICD

 ## Updating the C Interface

 To expose the output directory and the cache directory, you can modify the `DesyncUntar` function to accept these as parameters.
 Here's how you could do it: